Why we need to ditch certainty and embrace uncertainty

 Our brains really are marvellous – just think of all the incredible discoveries and creativity and achievements of the human race.
 The brain is the catalyst for them all.

 I’m talking about our brain’s desire for certainty.
-For most of us, our brains are wired so that we prefer things that are safe and familiar, tried and true, over anything that has even a hint of unusual or new, unfamiliar or uncertain.
-Certainty gives us a hit of dopamine (reward) as our expectations are met; uncertainty triggers the amygdala (part of the limbic system in the brain responsible for survival instincts, among other things).
+Our brains love things that are safe and familiar, tried and true – we get a hit of dopamine (reward) as our expectations are met.
+Meanwhile, anything that looks unusual, new, unfamiliar or uncertain can trigger the amygdala (part of the limbic system in the brain responsible for survival instincts, among other things).

 Cartoon, Awkward Yeti: Heart wants to do new things, but Brain is worried it will be uncomfortable, but then thanks Heart.